raw-lab/mercat2/README.md

    Same as above but can provide the quality option to trimmomatic

 *  `mercat2 -i test.fq -k 3 -n 8 -c 10 -q -t 20 -p`
-   Run trimmomatic on raw nucleotide reads, then run prodigal on the trimmed read to produce a protein file which is then processed by mercat
+   Run fastp on raw nucleotide reads, then run prodigal on the trimmed read to produce a protein file which is then processed by mercat

 *  `mercat2 -i test.fna -k 3 -n 8 -c 10`
    Run mercat on nucleotide input - one of ['.fa', '.fna', '.ffn', '.fasta']